-To order a signed copy from a US address, send $20 with your name and address and any signing instructions to: Kim Allsup PO Box 3273, East Falmouth, MA 02536 or order by Pay Pal here:
+To order a signed copy from a US address, send $22 with your name and address and any signing instructions to: Kim Allsup PO Box 3273, East Falmouth, MA 02536 or order here.

 Signed Book, A Gift of Wonder, A True Story Showing School as it Should Be

-This inspirational teaching memoir is for parents and teachers and anyone who cares about the future of education.
+This inspirational teaching memoir is for parents and teachers and anyone interested in a good story.